-- failed Airman Knowledge Test Report; and - a written endorsement from an authorized instructor certifying that additional instruction has been given, and the instructor finds you competent to pass the test.
+• Failed Airman Knowledge Test Report.

+• A written endorsement from an authorized instructor certifying that additional instruction has been given, and the instructor finds you competent to pass the test.

 If you decide to retake the test in anticipation of a better score, you may retake the test after 30 days from the date your last test was taken.
-Prior to retesting, you must surrender your previous test report to the test proctor.
-The latest test taken will reflect the official score.
+The FAA will not allow you to retake a passed test before the 30-day period has lapsed.
+Prior to retesting, you must give your current Airman Knowledge Test Report to the test proctor.
+The last test taken will reflect the official score.